How to Write Thesis Statement: A Practical Guide for Your Paper

 Before: "Social media has an effect on teenagers' mental health."
 Okay, that's a statement of fact.
 It's too broad and doesn't offer a specific point of view.

 After: "While often viewed as a source of anxiety, platforms like TikTok and Instagram provide essential social support for marginalized teens, significantly reducing feelings of isolation by fostering niche communities that are unavailable offline."
 Now we're talking.
 This is a real argument.
 It takes a specific stance, brings in some nuance, and gives you a clear roadmap for the rest of your paper.
 The stronger your thesis, the easier your entire writing process becomes.
 Each paragraph will have a purpose.
-Speaking of which, our guide on how to write better paragraphs shows how to make sure every single one supports this central claim.
+Speaking of which, our guide on shows how to make sure every single one supports this central claim.

 The Challenge of Crafting an Arguable Thesis